awslabs/s3-connector-for-pytorch/README.md

 Amazon S3 Connector for PyTorch includes an integration for PyTorch Lightning, featuring S3LightningCheckpoint, an implementation of Lightning's CheckpointIO.
-This allows users to make use of Amazon S3 Connector for PyTorch's S3 checkpointing functionality with Pytorch Lightning.
+This allows users to make use of Amazon S3 Connector for PyTorch's S3 checkpointing functionality with PyTorch Lightning.

 ### Getting Started